Farming & sustainability

 Farmers grow more than wheat

 Crop rotation is an important part of a sustainable farming operation.
-This means that a different crop is planted in subsequent years.
-For example, a field planted to wheat one year will be planted with another field crop such as canola, soybeans, corn, barley, oats or pulses.
+This means that a different crop is planted on the same piece of land in subsequent years.
+For example, a field planted to wheat one year will be planted with another field crop such as canola, soybeans, corn, or pulses.
 Rotating crops provides improved soil fertility and helps to break pest and disease cycles.

 Reduced tillage protects soil, water and biodiversity